AndWeiss/Monster_Functions/README.md

 For students of 7th grade or higher in German Gymnasium.

 To use you need to download the Processing application [processing.org/download](https://processing.org/download).
-Runs on all platforms.
+Open one of the files from the repository  with the ending ".pde" (e.g. Monster_Functions.pde) and push play on the upper left corner.

 The goal is to hit the monsters that appear in random positions with a ball.
 To hit the monsters a parameter of the function must be calculated (proportionalitätsfaktor, gesamtgröße).